kyrylo/fast_method_source/README.md

 ### RAM consumption

 The [`comment_and_source`](/benchmarks/comment_and_source_for.rb) benchmark
-shows that at this moment the library uses about 450 MB of RAM.
+shows that at this moment the library uses about 100-150 MB of RES RAM.

 API
 ---